mad4j/book-mdpc/examples/volume1/star_wars/README.md

 ---
 # Star Wars: Episode IV - A New Hope (1977)

-Azione, Avventura, Fantascico
+Action, Adventure, Fantasy

-## Il film in breve
+## Plot
 Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a wookiee and two droids to save the galaxy from the Empire's world-destroying battle-station, while also attempting to rescue Princess Leia from the evil Darth Vader.

 [details](https://www.imdb.com/title/tt0076759/)